Billy Packer: Announcing style

 Packer was described as a broadcaster as "overbearing, arrogant, condescending, dismissive and petulant".
 Sports-radio talk-show host Mike Francesa would say Packer would broadcast games with a red marker.
 A red marker is often used by teachers to correct errors by students.
 Packer was criticized for always telling fans what went wrong instead of complimenting players and strong play.
 If a team scored, it was always the fault of poor defense.
 If a team didn't score, he would often criticize a player for failing to execute a play properly or taking an ill-advised shot.
 Players and games were always expected to be better.
 He was also noted for constantly criticizing coaching strategies.
 This was a stark contrast to the enthusiasm of other noted college basketball broadcasters like Dick Vitale and Bill Raftery.
 Francesa said Packer's constant negativity could be off-putting to the audience watching at home.
 Others in the media, also started to feel that Packer had become too much of a curmudgeon and constantly harped on everything wrong in college basketball and society at large.

 Legal cases and politics

-Packer involved himself in high-profile legal cases, hiring a psychic to find the weapon in the O. J. Simpson murder case and starting a legal defense fund for falsely-accused 1996 Olympic bomber Richard Jewell.
-He purchased Picasso ceramics and displayed them in a makeshift plexiglass and plywood work desk he had created.
+Packer involved himself in high-profile legal cases, hiring a psychic to find the weapon in the O. J. Simpson murder case.
+When he was in Atlanta right after the bombing at the 1996 Olympic Games, he was curious about the scenario and did his own reenactment that led him to believe Richard Jewell (accused of the bombing) was innocent; he soon started a legal defense fund for Jewell.
+Packer purchased Picasso ceramics and displayed them in a makeshift plexiglass and plywood work desk he had created.
 Packer once directed his interest to politics by approaching 123 random women, without identifying himself, and asked them if they would vote for Hillary Clinton.